Does drinking green tea help promote hair growth?

 It’s likely that by the end of the day, I will have had anywhere between five to ten cups of green tea.
 It’s not just for the health benefits, but I just really like like.

 I like the old Chinese proverb: “it’s better to be without food for three days than without tea for one.”

 It was only years later that I discovered the benefits of green tea after coming across news articles and journals.
 One of the studies I came across indicated that green tea may also help with hair loss and help improve hair growth!

-I already had really thick and healthy hair, so maybe green tea was part of the reason for that?
+I already have really thick and healthy hair, so maybe green tea was part of the reason for that?

 How does green tea help hair growth?

-Green tea is rich in polyphenols such as catechins, and give you the health benefits from drinking green tea.
+Green tea is rich in polyphenols such as catechins, and give you the health benefits of drinking green tea.

 The idea that green tea might help with hair loss came from studies indicating that green tea was able to reduce the conversion of testosterone to the more powerful and hair destroying DHT.

 In another study, researchers found that green tea was able to reduce PSA and prostate tumor growth in animal models (tumors grow faster in response to the hormone dihydrotestosterone).